Chamber Music Course

 The Chamber Music Course that is both educative and social

-• Extend playing range and the techniques of playing with others;
+• to extend playing range and the techniques of playing with others;

 • To enable adult enthusiasts, minimum age 18, from all walks of life, who are passionate about music, to come together to create chamber music in a non-judgemental, supportive environment bringing satisfaction and fulfilment.